AmritRaj23/data-journey-v2/ETL/Dataflow/README.md

 ## Challenge 4.2
 First component of our dataflow ETL pipeline is a BigQuery Table named `dataflow`.
-The BigQuery Table should make use of the schema file `./datalayer/ecommerce_events_bq_schema.json`.
+The BigQuery Table should make use of the schema file: user_pseudo_id:STRING and event_count:INTEGER.
 The processing service will stream the transformed data into this table.

 <details><summary>Suggested Solution</summary>